-- As the aim of school is to develop human potential, sport and physical education should have pride of place on the curriculum. - For centuries, 'A healthy mind in a healthy body' has been the motto of many educational institutions. - For many children, school is the only place where they can get involved in sport. - Compulsory education should not favour academic subjects at the expense of sport.
+- All schools should encourage students to take part in a sport. - As the aim of school is to develop human potential, sport and physical education should have pride of place on the curriculum. - For centuries, 'A healthy mind in a healthy body' has been the motto of many educational institutions. - For many children, school is the only place where they can get involved in sport. - Compulsory education should not favour academic subjects at the expense of sport.